aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-10-keymapper.md

 ---

 Free yourself from the tyranny of QMK and complex tools to remap keyboards!
-Improve ergnomics!
+Improve ergonomics!
 Bring the magic of layers to the masses!

 ---

 I like keyboards.
-A large portion of my day is spent using them, so I naturally have a few opinons on them.
+A large portion of my day is spent using them, so I naturally have a few opinions on them.
 And it turns out a lot of people do!
 The keyboard enthusiast community is pretty big and in the last few years, it seems like it's hit the mainstream.
 My daily driver at home, is this Iris v2: